Form 16 Part A and Part B Reconciliation for AY 2026-27

 Final takeaway

 Part A supports TDS and employer details.
 Part B supports salary computation.
 Both should match the return and tax-credit records.
-Treat this topic as one part of the full AY 2026-27 filing file.
-A clean return is created by consistent treatment across the return, supporting records, tax credits, schedules, declarations, and verification.
+Treat Form 16 reconciliation as one task in the broader AY 2026-27 filing process — not the whole picture.
+A clean return depends on consistent treatment across all schedules, supporting records, and declarations, not just the salary certificate.